-Lifeline Assistance is a government assistance program that provides a monthly credit to the local telephone service bill of residential customers in Alabama, Florida and Georgia.
-If you qualify for Lifeline Assistance, WOW! will discount your local telephone charge by at least $9.25 each month.
-Lifeline customers may subscribe to any local telephone service plans offered by WOW! but the discount may only be applied to local telephone charges.
+Lifeline Assistance is a government assistance program that provides a monthly credit for residential customers in Alabama, Florida and Georgia.
+If you qualify for Lifeline Assistance, WOW! will discount your home phone or broadband charge by $9.25 each month.
+Lifeline customers may subscribe to any local telephone or broadband service plans offered by WOW!
 WOW! offers free Toll Limitation Service to Lifeline customers for any local service plan that charges a fee for toll calls that is in addition to the monthly price of your Lifeline service.

 Lifeline Program Restrictions

 - Only one Lifeline service is available per household.